kibook/s1kd-tools/tools/s1kd-refls/README.md

 -a
 List all references, not attempting to match them to an actual filename.

+-C, -D, -G, -P
+List references to comments, data modules, ICNs, and publication modules respectively.
+If none are specified, -CDGP is assumed.

 -c
 List references in the `content` section of a CSDB object only.